-- Students must meet the general admission requirements and graduation requirements for all Health Sciences students listed at the beginning of the Health Sciences program section of this catalog. - Students must be graduates of an accredited high school or possess a General Education Development (GED) certificate. - The Central Carolina Technical College Registrar must have receipt of all official transcripts (including high school and all regionally accredited institutions for desired course transfer). - Qualified applicants must have completed all developmental courses prior to acceptance. - Completion and grade of "C" or higher in AHS 102 (Medical Terminology). - Qualified Applicants must submit completed physical examination forms provided by the Health Sciences Division and proof of up-to-date vaccinations by the designated deadline. - Student must maintain current documentation of tuberculin skin testing. - Must maintain current BLS for Health Care Provider certification through the American Heart Association.
+- Students must meet the general admission requirements and graduation requirements for all Health Sciences students listed at the beginning of the Health Sciences program section of this catalog. - Students must be graduates of an accredited high school or possess a General Education Development (GED) certificate. - The Central Carolina Technical College Registrar must have receipt of all official transcripts (including high school and all regionally accredited institutions for desired course transfer). - Qualified Applicants must submit completed physical examination forms provided by the Health Sciences Division and proof of up-to-date vaccinations by the designated deadline. - Student must maintain current documentation of tuberculin skin testing. - Must maintain current BLS for Health Care Provider certification through the American Heart Association.
 Online certification/recertification will not be accepted. - Students must submit information and fees for background checks and toxicology screenings by the designated deadline conducted through a facility selected by the College and SLED.